peterducai/etcd-tools/best_practices_book.md

 # Best practices for Openshift/Kubernetes

-As developers usually don't have administration knowledge of Kubebernetes/Openshift, they might unknowingly put extra stress on the cluster simply by not cleaning up unused resources or by running specific operators.
+As developers usually don't have administration knowledge of Kubebernetes/Openshift, they might unknowingly put extra stress on the cluster simply by not cleaning up unused resources or by running specific operators/pipelines.
 These best practices will not help only with performance and stability of cluster, but also explain how to identify abandoned or very huge resources.

 ## Importance of masters and ETCD